-(A) Correlation studies were performed comparing the results from the TRUFORMA canine eACTH and IMMULITE ACTH assays using 54 canine samples.
-Dotted lines represent 95% CI for the linear regression line.
-(B) Bland-Altman bias plots were generated by plotting the mean concentrations vs. the difference ([TRUFORMA - IMMULITE] vs. mean).
-Dotted lines represent 95% limits of agreement.
+Correlation analysis was performed comparing the results from the TRUFORMA eACTH and IMMULITE ACTH assays for 54 canine plasma samples (Figure 6A).
+Dotted lines represent 95% CI for each linear regression line.
+Bland-Altman bias plots were generated by plotting the mean concentrations vs. the difference (TRUFORMA - IMMULITE) for canine plasma samples (Fig. 6B).
+Dotted lines represent the respective 95% limits of agreement.